0-jam/markovify_my_tweets/README.md

 ### utanet_scraper.py

-- Do scraping and extract song informations by the lyricist name from [Utanet（歌ネット）](https://www.uta-net.com/)
+- Do scraping and extract song informations from [Utanet（歌ネット）](https://www.uta-net.com/)
 - Song information is saved as JSON
     - key: song_id from original URL
     - values: